xuwang/aws-terraform/README.md

 This project builds a docker cluster that runs on CoreOS and is implemented on AWS, managed by Terraform.
 AWS compoments includes: VPC, security groups, IAM, S3, ELB, Route53, Autoscaling.
 The infrastructure templates are defined in each Terraform resource folder.
-The build process will copy all resources under a *build* directory, and manage resources under *build*, keepting the original template intact.
-The build directory is ignored in .gitignore so you don't accidentally checkin sensitive data.
+The build process will copy all resources under a *build* directory, and manage resources under *build*, keepting the original terraform files intact.
+The build directory is ignored in .gitignore so that you don't accidentally checkin sensitive data.

 ## Install Tools and Setup AWS credentials